lingeshwaran205/DELAY-LINE-OSCILLATOR/schematic/DESCRIPTION.md

 PLL calibration and test circuits

-The design provides a practical reference for understanding frequency control and variation in CMOS-based timing circuits.//
+The design provides a practical reference for understanding frequency control and variation in CMOS-based timing circuits.